4 GO enrichment analysis

 verbose = FALSE)

-The format of input data, geneList, was documented in the FAQ.
-Beware that only gene Set size in [minGSSize, maxGSSize] will be tested.
+The format of input data, geneList, is documented in the Section 17.1.
+Beware that only gene sets with size in [minGSSize, maxGSSize] will be tested.

 Here is an example of querying GO annotation from Ensembl using biomaRt.